GlobalFishingWatch/ais-tools/README.md

 [![license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # ais-tools
-Tools for reading and writing AIS messages
+Tools for encoding and decoding AIS messages

+Uses https://github.com/schwehr/libais as the base decoder

 ## Multi-sentence messages
 The strategy for handing multi-sentence messages, such as ASI type 5, is to group the sentence parts into a single unit as early as possible in the processing chain.
 Ideally this happens at the AIS receiver or at the point when these messages are streaming in real-time and the tagblock with timestamp is added to the !AIVDM payload.